Fer-Jg/TownyAdvanced-Spanish/Installation.md

 5. Stop your server.
 6. Continue reading below, do not skip the Configuring Existing Worlds section of this guide.

+## In-game installation command:

+As of Towny 0.97.2.0 you can take advantage of the `/ta install` command.

+Using the command will prompt the admin who ran it to answer how they want the following settings configured.
+If you use this command you will not have to run the individual commands found later in this install guide.

+- Whether the wilderness should be usable.
+- Whether the revert-on-unclaim feature should be active.
+- How many townblocks/plots a town should get per-resident.
+- How much a new town will cost.
+- How much a new nation will cost.
+- How much claiming a townblock will cost.

 ## Configuring Existing Worlds
 Towny has a config section called Default New World Settings.
 When you started the server it took the default Default Settings and applied it to all your existing worlds.
 This includes the revert-on-unclaim and explosion-revert settings for each world.